Skip to content

 # on disk; you don't need to reference the AssetFilePath afterward unless

-# you plan to update its metadata via .set_metadata() or .set_asset_types().
+# you plan to overwrite its metadata via the `.metadata = ...` setter or

 # 3. Rename during staging.